Discovering the magic and wonder of FredoScale

 Using FredoScale's Scaling tool, I can specify the orientation of the scaling box to make it line up the way I want; all I have to do is click on a face to tell it where to set up.
 After that, the scaling box works just like SketchUp's Scale tool.
 Super-handy.

 FredoScale lets me define the orientation of the scaling box, making it much easier to do what I want to do.

 Take a look at the following images; they say more than any words I could write:

 These last two made my jaw drop.
 FredoScale's Twisting tool lets you corkscrew anything you select; look what it did to an extruded star I modeled (below).

 You can use the Bending tool to do something I've always had a miserable time doing in SketchUp.
-I wish I'd had it when I modeled Santa.
-A simple example: Select a cylinder, active the Bending tool, indicate an origin and axis of rotation (bendation?) and go nuts.
+I wish I'd had it when I modeled for Santa.
+A simple example: Select a cylinder, activate the Bending tool, indicate an origin and axis of rotation (bendation?) and go nuts.
 You need to try it to see how ground-breaking it is.

 Convinced?
 You can download the latest version of FredoScale by visiting this thread at SketchUcation.
 The link to download is in the thread, as are links to PDF documentation in English and French.
 Here's a video Fredo6 made to explain FredoScale:

 One more thing: I often struggle when trying to install Ruby scripts on my system; I never seem to get them in the right folders.
 In case you're like me, here's where to put everything you download and unzip -- inside your Plugins folder, you should have the following:

 - a folder called LIBFREDO6_Dir_34

 - a folder called FREDOSCALE_Dir_20